Springfield Falcons fan page

 Spreading the joy of hockey worldwide

 After Croatia, we’re also planning on visiting Slovenia, Austria and France.
 Next to teaching hockey, the Falcons AHL fans are also going to have fun, it’s a vacation also, remember?
-We’ll definitely visit the Blue Lagoon cave because we’ve heard some great things about it.
-Another location that we have to visit is the Diocletian’s Palace, which is a palace preserved from the Roman times.
+We’ll definitely visit the Blue Cave tour organized by zentravel because we’ve heard some great things about it.
+Another location that we have to visit is Diocletian’s Palace, which is a palace preserved from Roman times.
 We’re going to have some good times.
 If you happen to be in any of the locations that we’re going to visit, expect more updates on the exact dates on our blog, you are more than welcome to join us.
 Till then, keep close tabs on the website here for more updates on the activities of the Springfield Falcons AHL fans.

 Springfield Falcons history - how it all began